llm-bible/llm-bible.github.io/_publications/ho2024impacts.markdown

 bibkey: ho2024impacts
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.12001"}
-tags: ['Training Techniques', 'Model Architecture', 'Pretraining Methods', 'Fine-Tuning', 'Pre-Training', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Pre-Training', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 This paper aims to offer AI & Law researchers and practitioners a more detailed understanding of whether and how continued pre-training and